Amir7RN/RaspberryPi-EtherCAT-Slave/IMUDATA_SPI_EtherCatSlave/Readme.md

 }
 ```

-send SPI transferred data to the allocated memmory of LAN 9252, can be tracked in xml file in the master PC:
+send SPI transferred data to the allocated memory of LAN 9252, can be tracked in xml file in the master PC:
 ```
 int Received_data[9];